-- Multidisciplinary program that addresses the intellectual, aesthetic, technical and practical concerns of the artist
+- Interdisciplinary, research-based program that addresses the intellectual, aesthetic, technical and practical concerns of the artist

-Like the nature of the work we hope to help students produce, this program itself is a work in progress, and will be continuously refined as a function of the experience of all its participants.
-This is an exciting time for us, and another example of why SVA is seen as an art college for the 21st century.
+Like the nature of the work we hope to help students produce, this program itself is a work in progress, and is continuously refined as a function of the experience of all its participants.